Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 * Start engines, move throttles, switches, or levers, or depress pedals to operate machines, such as bulldozers, trench excavators, road graders, or backhoes.See more occupations related to this task.
 * Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.See more occupations related to this task.
 * Align machines, cutterheads, or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.
-8. Education:
+8. Education:Bachelor's degree (90%), High school siploma or equivalent (5%) Associate's degree (5%)
-9. Wages:
+9. Wages:$45,80 hourly, $95,260 annual
-10. Top industry:
+10. Top industry:Helpers--Roofers
 ### Engineers
 1. ONET-SOC code and title:
 2. 5 most important tasks they carry out (provide the importance score, in Details):